MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 On January 27, Linda processes two assembly orders for Kit A. The first order is the ATO order for five units, which she processes differently than the ATO order for Kit B that she processed on January 23.
 On this order, she is authorised to access the warehouse shipment line herself to record the completed assembly work.
 The needed components are ready in the assembly department, as they were picked together with components for Kit B.

 The second assembly order is the ATS order for ten units that were created by the planning system.
 On this ATS order, Linda performs all involved actions from the assembly order.
 She creates a warehouse pick document for the assembly components that are needed to assemble the ten units.
-When the PCs are assembled, Linda posts the assembly order and thereby signals that the items are available in stock and can be picked for shipment.
+When the PCs are assembled, Linda posts the assembly order and thereby signals that the items are available in inventory and can be picked for shipment.

 Sammy creates a warehouse pick document for any quantities that remain before the warehouse shipment can be posted.
 A pick document is created for the ten units of Kit A that have just finished.
 The components needed to assemble the five units of Kit A to order where picked on January 23.